 What I like most about the course is Jim’s and Ricky’s no-bulls**t approach and explicit teaching methods.
 If you are not familiar with them, take a look at their YouTube channel.

-At the time of writing this review (January 2019), Project 24 contains 12 different courses (which I will introduce you to a bit later) with 94 videos and 123 lessons.
+At the time of writing this review (September 2019), Project 24 contains 15 different courses (which I will introduce you to a bit later) with more than 110 videos and 140 lessons.
 All of them are well-structured and easy to follow, even if you are a total beginner.

 Jim’s course introduction video can be found here.